oracle-livelabs/oci/apps-cloud-adventure-cio/05-analytics/analytics.md

 1. Oracle Fusion Data Intelligence Platform is a family of prebuilt, cloud-native analytics applications for Oracle Cloud Applications that provide line-of-business users with ready-to-use insights to improve decision-making.

-    > (1) Login to your Fusion Data Intelligence Portal using the URL provided.  <br>
+    Login to your Fusion Data Intelligence Portal using the URL provided.

-    > (2) Open a web browser and enter the URL provided, then on the login screen, type in the Username and Password.
+    > Open a web browser and enter the URL provided, then on the login screen, type in the Username and Password.
 Click Sign In.

     ![Login](images/image001.png)